Environment Permission Sets Tab

 Replace Sequences

-Replace the sequences of the entities when loading them to the target environment.
+Permission to replace the sequences (IDs) of entities when loading them into the target environment.
 This permission applies only when the permission set has Write access.

 Data Versioning